jmacglashan/decisions_and_dragons/content/posts/q_learning_discrete_only.md

 ## Extracting the policy is no easier

-This same problem emerges when we want to extract the policy from the Q-values, because the greedy policy from the learned Q-values (which is optimal when the optimal Q-values are leared) is:
+This same problem emerges when we want to extract the policy from the Q-values, because the greedy policy from the learned Q-values (which is optimal when the optimal Q-values are learned) is:

 $$
 \pi(s) = \arg\max_a Q(s, a).
 $$

 So when we want to act in the world, here too does the curse of the max operator thwart us.
-Even if you use epsilon-greedy, the greedy part of the policy is going to requrie you to find the action with the maximum Q-value!
+Even if you use epsilon-greedy, the greedy part of the policy is going to require you to find the action with the maximum Q-value!

 ## Alternatives